 Policing, Security, Regulation, Public Health, Qualitative Research

 Jennifer Wood earned a bachelor’s degree in Criminology at the University of Ottawa and received both an M.A. and Ph.D. in Criminology from the University of Toronto.
 Jennifer is a criminologist with expertise in policing and regulation.
-Her research focuses on street-level interventions by police in the management of health risk behaviors and social vulnerabilities (substance use, mental illness, homelessness).
+Her research focuses on the many intersections between policing and public health, including changes in how officers intervene with people experiencing health vulnerabilities such as mental illness.
 Jennifer is the North American Editor for Policing and Society: An International Journal of Research and Policy.

 Wood, J.D. & Groff, E.R.
 (2019) Reimagining guardians and guardianship with the advent of body worn cameras.
 Criminal Justice Review, 44(1): 60-75.